 Held every year on Patriots Day and sometimes called "the Patriots Day race," the Boston Marathon draws elite athletes and fans from all over the world.
 Although the winners finish within a couple of hours, the race continues throughout the day as the other 25,000 competitors continue along the 26 mile route.

 If you love huge crowds, the most exciting place to be is near the finish line on Boylston Street near the Boston Public Library.
 In keeping with tradition, the Red Sox finish a home game against the Yankees about when the first runners turn onto Boylston street, and crowds pour out of Fenway to join other cheerers.
 You may not get a glimpse of the runners, but you can join the enthusiastic cheering.

-Take advantage of gorgeous April weather to enjoy Boston's many parks and green spaces.
-Stroll or bike along the Esplanade, walk the length of the Greenway from Chinatown to the North End, and enjoy the views from Harborwalk.
+April is a perfect time to explore Boston's many parks and green spaces.
+Stroll or bike along the Esplanade, walk the length of the Greenway from Chinatown to the North End, and enjoy the views from HarborWalk.

 Toward the end of April, magnolias and other flowering trees burst into bloom in Back Bay and the Public Garden.
-To get a preview, take a look at our photo gallery of Boston's spring flowers - or start planning to go on a garden tour.
+To get a preview, check out our article on where to see spring flowers in Boston.
+Garden tours start next month - so start planning!

 Sailing in Boston begins in earnest in April.
 If you sail, or want to learn how, check out the opportunities for sailing during your visit.
 You, too, could be out sailing on the Charles River or Boston Harbor.